We assume that the ledger has already been set up as described in Create a ledger.

 "Kontoumsätze Geschäfts- und Vereinskonto" "Kontoinhaber:";"Mein Verein e.V."
 "Kundennummer:";"1234567" "Umsätze ab";"Enddatum";"Kontonummer";"Saldo";"Währung" "01.07.2019";"31.07.2019";"1234567";"1.234,56";"EUR" "Weitere gewählte Suchoptionen:";"keine" "Buchungstag";"Wertstellungstag";"Verwendungszweck";"Umsatz";"Währung" "31.07.2019";"31.07.2019";"Heinrich Arndt SEPA-ÜBERWEISUNG SVWZ+ RINP Dauerauftrag Grundpatenschaft mein Patenkind";"30,00";"EUR";"" "31.07.2019";"31.07.2019";"Werner Bastian SEPA-ÜBERWEISUNG SVWZ+ RINP Daue rauftrag Patenschaft";"30,00";"EUR";"" "30.07.2019";"30.07.2019";"Arno Grosse SEPA-ÜBERWEISUNG SVWZ+ RINP Dauerauftrag S pende EREF+ 000000000000000 00002";"10,00";"EUR";"" "* noch nicht ausgeführte Umsätze"

-You have the choice to set the ‘Status’, whether you want to see all transactions, or only matched donations, etc. Then click the button ‘Display’.
+After importing the file you have the choice to set the ‘Status’, whether you want to see all transactions, or only matched donations, etc. Then click the button ‘Display’.

 In the example, that would look like this: